Not in the mood for a short personal monthly digest? Sure:

 Motto: just carry on writing!

 With so many great online resources and so many people adding marvelous new stuff to the web every day, there’s no shortage of people who can’t find what they’re looking for.
-My goal is not to accumulate everything I’ve found, but to showcase the favorites I really think are essential for a one month period.
-Otherwise this format would become too cumbersome.
+My goal is not to accumulate everything I’ve found, but to showcase the favorites I really think are essential for one month.
+Otherwise, this format would become too cumbersome.

 I want to deliver curated content, so to speak. 😊